-The amount of maintenance required to keep your boat operating properly and to maintain the appearance is dependent on the use of the boat.
-The use of the boat, include such variables as frequency of use, salt or fresh water, geographic location, etc.
+The amount of maintenance required to keep your boat operating properly and maintain the appearance is dependent on the use of the boat, which include such variables as usage, salt or fresh water, geographic location, etc.

 Keep bilge area clean and dry.
-Leaks found early and corrected will not cause damage.
+Leaks found early and corrected will less likely cause damage.
 Do not allow grease, grime and dirt to build up.

-Any condition found requiring corrective action should be done by a qualified mechanic.
+Conditions found requiring corrective action should be done by a qualified mechanic.
 If you are away from home, contact your dealer for an authorized repair shop.
 Repairs should correspond with US Coast Guard specifications.